cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-To schedule this job, just pass a dummy argument (the actual context will be injected automatically):
+To schedule this job, pass the duration argument along with a dummy value (the actual context will be injected automatically):

 </div>